soleti/ml_tutorial/README.md

 python -m ipykernel install --user --name ml_tutorial --display-name MLTutorial
 ```

-Now you can finally run JupyterLab and select the `Tutorial.ipynb` notebook.
+Now you can finally run JupyterLab and select the `Tutorial.ipynb` notebook and select "MLTutorial" as kernel in the upper right corner.